MicrosoftDocs/dynamics-365-ai/ai-docs/sales/add-upnext-widget-form.md

 manager: shujoshi
 ---

-# Add the Up next widget to an entity form
+# Add the Up next widget to a custom form

 By default, the Up next widget is available only in the out-of-the-box Sales Insights, lead, and opportunity forms.
 If you're using customized forms, you can display the Up next widget on your custom forms by following these steps.
 >[!NOTE]